priyashpatil/node-ams/README.md

 - HTML (You can use any HTML website template for the UI part) - UI is not important.
 Keep it simple.
 - Any CSS Framework (Bootstrap / Tailwind / Material UI ...)
 - Vanilla JS / JQuery / Alpine

-* The project must be committed to a git repository and then you can share the project URL.